 This post may contain affiliate links, view our disclaimer for details.

 These Biscoff Cinnamon Rolls have a soft, fluffy yeasted dough with an ooey-gooey cinnamon and cookie butter filling.
-Theyโre topped with a dairy-free cream cheese and cookie butter icing for a sweet, caramelly cookie flavored bite on top.
+They’re topped with a cream cheese and cookie butter icing for a sweet, caramel cookie flavored bite on top.
+This recipe is easy to make vegan, eggless, and dairy-free!

-To be honest, I didnโt think that traditional yeasted cinnamon rolls could get much more decadent.
+To be honest, I didn’t think that traditional yeasted cinnamon rolls could get much more decadent.
 But boy, this recipe has proved me wrong.
+Here are a few reasons you’ll love this recipe…and we do too!

-- These Biscoff cinnamon rolls are so rich and packed with cinnamon, cookie butter, and crushed Biscoff cookies.
+- Flavor: So rich and packed with cinnamon, sweet cookie butter and caramel-flavored, crushed Biscoff cookies.

-- Luckily Biscoff spread is vegan, so theyโre also completely dairy-free, eggless, and vegan friendly but you wonโt even be able to tell the difference!
+- Vegan Friendly: Luckily Biscoff spread is vegan, so they’re also completely dairy-free, eggless, and vegan friendly but you won’t even be able to tell the difference!

-I recently made a Biscoff Cake and Biscoff Donuts and had to make a cinnamon roll version (because Iโm obsessed), so here we go!
+I recently made a Biscoff Cake and Biscoff Donuts and had to make a cinnamon roll version (because I’m obsessed).
+These cinnamon rolls are everything I love about traditional sweet rolls and Biscoff cookies combined together.
+I can’t get enough!

 why this recipe works